AN OASIS OF CALM AWAY FROM OUR SOMETIMES HECTIC CITY

 Using soft tissue therapy with deep tissue techniques to help relieve the physical strains and tension that arise from day-to-day stresses or sporting activity.
 Mary is a keen hiker and runner and is mum to two young children.

-From March 2018, Sports Massage Treatments with Mary are available on Monday mornings.
+Sports Massage Treatments with Mary are available on Monday mornings.
 Mary is a member of the ISRM.

 Additional THERAPIST: Steven